tyler-alvord/oit-learning/Docsify/Openstack-Information/setup-an-instance.md

 5. Click the `flavor` tab
     * Select the [flavor](/Openstack-Information/getting-started?id=flavors) that you want to allocate for your instance
 6. Click the `networks` tab
-    * Add an internal network to yoiur instance
+    * Add an internal network to your instance
 * To change the default security group
     1. Click on the `Security Groups` tab
     2. Remove the "Default" security group (permissions adhere to Principles of Least Privilege - explicit denies will override everything and explicit allows will override implicit deny)